Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Proposed model

 \section{Proposed model}

 As shown in Fig.~\ref{fig1}, the proposed lightweight RGB-D SOD model employs a middle-level feature fusion structure.
 Given the input RGB images (denoted by $I_r$) and depth images (denoted by $I_d$), two sub-networks are first employed to extract their unimodal features, respectively.
 As a result, three levels of the unimodal RGB and depth features (denoted by $\mathbf{F}_r^i$ and $\mathbf{F}_d^i$, $i$=1,2,3, respectively) are obtained from the input RGB and depth images, respectively.
 Then, $\mathbf{F}_r^3$ and $\mathbf{F}_d^3$ are fed into our proposed information-aware multi-modal feature fusion (IMFF) module to exploit their cross-modal complementary information.
 As a result, the third level of the fused features $\mathbf{F}_{rd}^3$ are obtained.
 After that, the third level of the fused features are fed into other sub-networks to extract corresponding high-level cross-modal features.
 Here, two levels of the multi-modal features $\mathbf{F}_{rd}^i, i$=4, 5, are further obtained.
-Finally, the extracted multi-level unimodal features and those multi-modal features are fed into our proposed lightweight feature-level and decision-level feature fusion (LFDF) module for detecting salient objects.
+Finally, the extracted multi-modal features at different levels are fed into our proposed lightweight feature-level and decision-level feature fusion (LFDF) module for detecting salient objects.
+It should be noted that, as shown in Fig. \ref{fig1}, the second level of fused features $\mathbf{F}_{rd}^2$ are obtained by element-wise adding the extracted unimodal features ($\mathbf{F}_r^2$ and $\mathbf{F}_d^2$).
 Details about these modules will be discussed in the following content.